 - Regulation of the immune response by sialylated proteins.
 Proteins on the cell surface are modified by glycosylation, with the terminal modification consisting of sialic acid.
 Sialic acids on the cell surface interact with receptors on neighboring cells.
 Engagement of a family of sialic acid receptors (Siglecs) inhibit the activation of the immune system, which is being studied in Dr. Shapiro's lab.

 Significance to patient care

 The progression of T cells through a series of developmental stages ensures the production of a large repertoire of T cells able to respond to pathogens, while eliminating those with the potential to attack healthy tissues.
 Failures in T cell development lead to self-reactive T cells that cause diseases, including arthritis, diabetes and asthma.
 Early hematopoiesis produces all the cells in the blood, and defects in hematopoiesis result in anemias and cytopenias.

 - Platform leader, Infection, Immunity, Inflammation and Fibrosis, Center for Biomedical Discovery, Mayo Clinic, 2015-present

-- Chair, American Association of Immunologists Committee on the Status of Women (CSOW), 2014-present
+- Chair, Committee on the Status of Women, American Association of Immunologists 2014-2017

 - Teacher of the Year, Mayo Clinic Graduate School of Biomedical Sciences, 2012